klehmann/domino-jna/README.md

 			pickedNoteIds.add(randomNoteId);
 		}

-		//populate selected list with picked ids (only works if database is local) NotesIDTable selectedList = colFromDbData.getSelectedList();
+		//populate the collection's selected list with picked ids (only works if database with collection is accessed locally) NotesIDTable selectedList = colFromDbData.getSelectedList();
 		selectedList.clear();
 		selectedList.addNotes(pickedNoteIds);

-		//next, traverse selected entries only, starting at position "0" (top of the view) List<NotesViewEntryData> selectedEntries = colFromDbData.getAllEntries("0", 1,
+		//next, traverse selected entries only, starting at position "0" (top of the view) String startPos = "0";
+		//skip from "0" to the first entry that we are allowed to read int entriesToSkip = 1;
+		//add all read entries to the result list int entriesToReturn = Integer.MAX_VALUE);
+		//tell the API how to navigate in the view: from one entry in the selectedList to the next one (in view ordering) EnumSet<Navigate> returnNavigator = EnumSet.of(Navigate.NEXT_SELECTED);
+		//use the maximum read buffer
+		int bufferSize = Integer.MAX_VALUE;
+		//tell the API which data we want to read (in this case only note ids, which is very fast) EnumSet<ReadMask> returnData = EnumSet.of(ReadMask.NOTEID);

+		List<NotesViewEntryData> selectedEntries = colFromDbData.getAllEntries(startPos, entriesToSkip,
-				EnumSet.of(Navigate.NEXT_SELECTED), Integer.MAX_VALUE,
+				returnNavigator, Integer.MAX_VALUE,
-				EnumSet.of(ReadMask.NOTEID), new EntriesAsListCallback(Integer.MAX_VALUE));
+				returnData, new EntriesAsListCallback(entriesToReturn);

 		//check that all entries that we read were from our picked id list for (NotesViewEntryData currEntry : selectedEntries) {
 			Assert.assertTrue("Entry read from view is contained in selected list", pickedNoteIds.contains(currEntry.getNoteId()));
 		}

-		//now remove all read ids from pickedNoteIds and make sure that we did not miss anything for (NotesViewEntryData currEntry : selectedEntries) {
+		//now remove all read ids from pickedNoteIds and make sure that we found everything we were searching for for (NotesViewEntryData currEntry : selectedEntries) {
 			pickedNoteIds.remove(currEntry.getNoteId());
 		}